WITT and KEFFER Cemetery Photographs

 Joseph WITT married Mary Elizabeth GOVERNOR; her father was Nicolas GOUVERNEUR and her mother was Katherine KRANTZ, both from Rodt, Germany.
 They came to America with young Mary Elizabeth in 1872.
 Nicolas and Katherine were buried together in the cemetery of St. Patrick's Catholic Church in Hubbard, Ohio, northeast of Youngstown; a daughter who died very young, Lucy Agata, was buried with them.
 The picture below shows me and my mother, Mary Catherine WITT SANDERS, at the cemetery in 2003; we were visiting with Ralph BODEN, who took the picture, and whose BODEN ancestors are buried nearby.

-The brother of Katherine KRANTZ, Mathias, immigrated to Pine Bluff, Wisconsin, about 1867.
-His descendants are numerous in Pine Bluff and Dane County.
+Bluff and Dane County.
 Many of our KRANTZ cousins are buried in St. Mary's Catholic Church Cemetery in Pine Bluff.
-I photographed many of the stones on a visit to the cemetery over Memorial Day, 2008, and these photographs are shown at Krantz Graves.
+I photographed

 The KEFFER family was in Fayette and the surrounding counties from about 1800 on.
 A marker in honor of Joel KEFFER (1820-1897) was erected in the Cochran Cemetery outside of the small town of Dawson, Lower Tyrone Township, Fayette County, PA.